giovannidoni/giovannidoni.github.io/src/data/blog-posts/fitting-intelligence.md

 Let’s take a step back first.
 In order of complexity, I identify three levels in practice:

-1. The first level is the ability to process sources much faster than a human and find information that is already available in the context - i.e. **Extraction & Retrieval**.
+1. The first level is the ability to process sources much faster than a human and find information that is already available in the context - i.e. **Extraction**.

 2. The second level requires the model’s ability to perform somewhat complex transformations following directives - i.e. **Patterned Inference**.

-2. The third level is planning - the model’s capacity to break down a complex task into smaller steps that can lead to solving a problem - i.e. **Planning & Decomposition**.
+2. The third level is planning - the model’s capacity to break down a complex task into smaller steps that can lead to solving a problem - i.e. **Planning**.

 Let’s consider the first level.
 Information retrieval is one of the biggest problems people inside an organisation face, and often one of the largest sources of inefficiency.
 This is where current AI systems really shine: they add power to pattern recognition systems with increased flexibility - what I call “**ctrl + f 2.0**”.